Aspen Art Museum, Aspen, CO – Shigeru Ban

 Photos © Michael Moran/OTTO

-The box-shaped volume of the AAM, which contains the museum lobby, exhibition galleries, an education space, a shop, a cafe, an on-site artist apartment, together with service, storage, and preparation spaces, is based on the combination of five main architectural elements.
+The box-shaped volume of the AAM, which contains the museum lobby, exhibition galleries, an education space, a shop, a cafe, and an on-site artist apartment, together with service, storage, and preparation spaces, is based on the combination of five main architectural elements.

 photos © Michael Moran/OTTO

 The Wooden Roof Structure, with its articulated morphology, creates a sort of “interlayer” between the upper level and the exterior through which natural light softly enters the building from above.

 Photos © Michael Moran/OTTO

 The Wooden Screen is possibly the signature element of the building, it is a woven envelope, filtering the sunlight coming from the outside, made of Prodema, a composite material composed of paper and resin and coated with natural wood veneer.
 The interaction between the screen and the natural light creates impressive shade patterns inside the building’s public spaces.

 photos © Billy Farrell/BFAnyc.com

 The “Walkable” Skylights, the roof deck, and the rooftop sculpture garden further strengthen the visual relationship between the museum and its surroundings, the terrace is also equipped with skylights that provide natural lighting to the exhibition gallery underneath.

 top; photo © Derek Skalko